 - Gather Login Details: While many apps transfer data, some critical applications like banking apps or secure messaging services might require you to log in again.
 Have your usernames and passwords ready.

-- Ensure Stable Wi-Fi: If you’re using a wireless transfer method (which is most common), a strong and stable Wi-Fi connection is crucial for speed and reliability.
+- Ensure Stable Wi-Fi: If using a wireless transfer method (which is most common), a strong and stable Wi-Fi connection is crucial for speed and reliability.

 - Maximize Screen Timeout: Set both phones’ screen timeout to the maximum duration or disable it temporarily.
-This prevents the screens from locking and interrupting the transfer.
+This prevents screens from locking and interrupting the transfer.

 “A thorough pre-transfer check is the secret sauce for a stress-free smart switch.
 It’s like packing your bags strategically for a trip; you want everything essential, and you want it to arrive safely and efficiently,” advises Dr. Lin Qi, a Senior Mobile Device Specialist at QMSIT.